abubaca4/vaultwarden-cloudflare-ipv6/README.md

 You should set docker mirror with ipv6 support.
 [Issue about ipv6 support in docker](https://github.com/docker/roadmap/issues/89#issuecomment-817263625).
 You can use google mirror https://mirror.gcr.io or docker ipv6-only mirror registry.ipv6.docker.com

-Мery desirable to set [nat64](https://nat64.xyz/) o somefing can be broken.
+Very desirable to set [nat64](https://nat64.xyz/) o somefing can be broken.
 You shoud set selected dns as single proxy in the system(look [arch wiki](https://wiki.archlinux.org/title/systemd-resolved) for systemd.)

 ### 1 step